carpentries-incubator/SDC-BIDS-sMRI/_episodes/01-Image_Modalities.md

 ## Image acquisition
-1. The acquition starts with application of strong magnetic field B<sub>0</sub> (e.g. 1.5 or 3.0 Tesla > 10000x earth's magnetic field) which forces the hydrogen nuclei of the abundant water molecules in soft tissues in the body to align with the field.
+1. The acquisition starts with application of strong magnetic field B<sub>0</sub> (e.g. 1.5 or 3.0 Tesla > 10000x earth's magnetic field) which forces the hydrogen nuclei of the abundant water molecules in soft tissues in the body to align with the field.
 You can think of hydrogen nuclei as tiny magnets of their own.

-2. Then the scanner applies a RF pulse which tilts these nuclei from their alighment along B<sub>0</sub> and then _precess_ back to the alignment.
+2. Then the scanner applies a radio-frequency (RF) (i.e. excitation) pulse which tilts these nuclei from their alignment along B<sub>0</sub>.
+The nuclei then _precess_ back to the alignment.
 The _precessing_ nuclei emit a signal, which is registered by the receiver coils in the scanner.

-3. This signal has two components: 1) _Longitudinal_ (z-axis along the scanner's magnetic field) 2) _Transverse_ (xy-plane orthogonal to the scanner's magnetic field).
+3. This signal has two components: 1) _Longitudinal_ (z-axis along the scanner's magnetic field) and 2) _Transverse_ (xy-plane orthogonal to the scanner's magnetic field).

 4. Initially the longitudinal signal is weak as most nuclei are tilted away from the z-axis.
 However this signal grows as nuclei realign.
 The _time constant_ that dictates the speed of re-alignment is denoted by _T1_.

 5. Initially the transverse signal is strong as most nuclei are in phase _coherence_.
 The signal decays as the nuclei dephase as they realign.
 This decay is denoted by the _T2 time constant_.

 6. The tissue specific differences in T1 and T2 relaxation times is what enables us to _see_ anatomy from image contrast.
-The final image contrast depends on when you _listen_ to the signal (design parameter: echo time (TE)) and how fast you repeat the _tilt-relax_ process i.e. RF pulse freuqency (design parameter: repetition time (TR)).
+The final image contrast depends on when you _listen_ to the signal (design parameter: echo time (TE)) and how fast you repeat the _tilt-relax_ process i.e. RF pulse frequency (design parameter: repetition time (TR)).

 ## T1 and T2 relaxation
 Here we see signal from two different tissues as the nuclei are tilted and realigned.
 The figure on the left shows a single nucleus (i.e. tiny magnet) being tilted away and then precessing back to the the initial alighment along B<sub>0</sub>.
 The figure on the right shows the corresponding registered T1 and T2 signal profiles for two different "tissues".
-The difference in their signal intensties results in the image contrast.
+The difference in their signal intensities results in the image contrast.

 ![MR_relax](https://user-images.githubusercontent.com/7978607/112332334-08750c80-8c90-11eb-90fc-33956c037a1c.gif)

 ## Brain tissue comparison
-The dotted-black line represents the epoch when you "listen" to the signal (i.e. echo time or TE)
+The dotted-black line represents the epoch when you "listen" to the signal (i.e. echo time or TE).

 ![relax_tissue_contrast](../fig/episode_1/relax_tissue_contrast.png))